 St Leonard’s Church Choir is a group of amateur singers, who are led by professionals Calum Fraser (Director of Music) and Travis Baker (Organist).
 The choir sings for the 10 am Eucharist and 4.30 pm Evensong every Sunday (except the 2nd Sunday evening), as well as special services at Advent, Christmas, Passiontide and Easter.

-Our repertoire is adventurous and varied and covers a wide range from mediaeval to modern, both a cappella and accompanied by organ.
+In the past, the choir has contributed to festival concerts in Streatham, and sung Choral Evensong in a number of cathedrals as the visiting choir.
+The repertoire is adventurous and varied and covers a wide range from medieval to modern, both a cappella and accompanied by organ.